| Barry MacDonnell's

 ☼ The two small calendars on each monthly calendar page are created with tables placed inside graphic boxes, which act as "containers" to hold the calendars.
 You can copy a box (use Reveal Codes to locate, select, and copy the [Box] code) and paste that box into another document where you might want to use a small (approximately 1.4" wide) calendar.
 The box can be dragged into position.
 Right-click the box for various options (which includes the choice, "Delete Box," in case you don't want these mini-calendars).

 ☼ See the redlined User Modification Area at the top of the macro's code to make changes to the menu or other default values.
-You can open a macro just like any other WordPerfect document, then save your edits with the Save&Compile button on the macro property bar.
+You can open a macro file (.wcm) just like any other WordPerfect document (.wpd), then save your edits with the Save & Compile button on the macro property bar that should appear under the program's main toolbar.
+(If that bar is not visible, use Tools, Macro, Macro Toolbar to display it.)

 ☼ Printing two calendars per page is easy with FinePrint (which can be used with any Windows program to save paper and ink/toner, preview printouts, print in various layouts including booklets, etc.).
 You can generate multiple monthly calendars in Landscape orientation, then simply print them "2-Up" in standard portrait mode with FinePrint from within WordPerfect.
 [Screen shot] (FinePrint is a well known commercial product.
 Not affiliated with the Toolbox for WordPerfect.
 Trial version available.)